abuxton/abuxton/README.md

 ### insert interesting banner here

 Coffee-addicted, professional consultant, with a background in solving other people's problems with them not for them, and teaching people how to adopt new technology, IaC, and DevOps from concepts to process.
 My life is a constant round of "could you, should you and would you?" it's like "kiss, marry, or avoid" technology-related products.
-Believer in the https://wiki.c2.com/?ScottyFactor and advocate of https://dbad-license.org/ Open Source Solutions
+Believer in the https://wiki.c2.com/?ScottyFactor and advocate of https://dbad-license.org/ Open Source Solutions.
+Never be afraid to ask for help, but try to learn to ask well https://stackoverflow.com/help/how-to-ask ( AI sidekicks are the future... )

 # What is there to see?